Written by Markus Buhatem Koch

 In short, the game consists of collecting virtual cats.
 Cats are created by the players of the game, who can breed two cats to generate a new one.
 Each cat has its own genetic sequence, which determines their physical attributes.
 Their genome is a function of their parents' genes plus some randomness.
 In addition to breeding, up to 50,000 cats with predefined characteristics can be created by Axiom Zen, the company behind the game.
 There is a market for buying and selling cats and another one for “renting” cats for breeding purposes.
 You can read more about the game here.

-• Part 2 (this post) contains actual analysis of some game data.
+- Part 2 (this post) contains an analysis of some game data.

 Analyzing the data